Examples of Waveform Sampling

 July 8, 2019

 Typically, sampling involves taking measurements of a waveform at regular intervals and structuring these measurements as a sequence of values.
 The length of this interval is called the period and is often represented as 𝑇 or 𝜏 with the unit seconds.
-The rate 1/𝜏 is called the sample rate and is often denoted 𝖥s with the unit Hertz.
-Here is an example of sampling a cosine:
+The rate 1/𝜏 is called the sample rate and is often denoted as 𝖥s with the unit hertz (Hz).

-Even though these two sequences are quite different, either can be used to perfectly reconstruct the original waveform w(t).
+Although these two sequences are different, either can be used to perfectly reconstruct the original waveform w(t).

 If a sampled signal is to be processed and eventually reconstructed, retaining the knowledge of the sample rate is extremely important.
-The concept of duration in time is lost without the knowledge of 𝖥s during sampling, even though the time-ordering of the samples is preserved (e.g. y(1) occurred earlier in time than y(2)).
+The concept of duration in time is lost without the knowledge of the sample rate during sampling, even though the time-ordering of the samples is preserved (e.g., y(1) occurred earlier in time than y(2)).
 Our second example further illustrates this point.

-Example 2: Sampling a Cosine without the Sample Rate
+Sampling a Cosine without the Sample Rate (Ex.
+2)

-The two sequences are identical (y1(n) = y2(n)) despite the fact that in real-time w1(t) is oscillating 100 times faster than w2(t).
-Thus, we must know the value of 𝖥s to properly reconstruct the waveform in the real world.
+The two sequences are identical (y1(n) = y2(n)) despite the fact that w1(t) is oscillating 100 times faster than w2(t) in real-time.
+Thus, we must know the value of the sample rate to properly reconstruct the waveform in the real world.